Monosodium glutamate: Reactions

+These kind of perceptions, such as the rhetoric of the so-called Chinese restaurant syndrome, have been attributed to xenophobic or racist biases.
 Food historian Ian Mosby wrote that fear of MSG in Chinese food is part of the US's long history of viewing the "exotic" cuisine of Asia as dangerous and dirty.
 In 2016, Anthony Bourdain stated in Parts Unknown that "I think MSG is good stuff ...
 You know what causes Chinese restaurant syndrome?
-Racism".
+Racism."

-In 2020, Ajinomoto, the first corporation to mass-produce MSG for consumers and today its leading manufacturer, launched the #RedefineCRS campaign to combat what it said was the myth that MSG is harmful to people's health, saying it intended to highlight the xenophobic prejudice against East Asian cuisine and the scientific evidence.
+In 2020, Ajinomoto, the leading manufacturer of MSG, and others launched the #RedefineCRS campaign, in reference to the term "Chinese restaurant syndrome", to combat the misconceptions about MSG, saying they intended to highlight the xenophobic prejudice against East Asian cuisine and the scientific evidence.
+Following the campaign, Merriam-Webster announced it would review the term.